mitsuhiko/lucumr/2008/1/1/python-template-engine-comparison.rst

 Then there is Jinja which is also a text based template engine like Mako.
 However the focus is on a completely different level.
 When Mako is like PHP, Jinja is like Smarty (even though Mako is a million times better than PHP as template engine).
-When I stated working with Python as programming language for web applications I stumbled about django.
+When I started working with Python as programming language for web applications I stumbled about django.
 I looked at the template engine and thought: WTF is that?
 The syntax seemed odd and the restrictions ridiculous.
 Later on I loved the syntax